Steve's

 will attack humans in the same manner.
 If a person strolls past baboons,

-will flee.
-But, if you wound a baboon while trying to shoot them, don't
+flee.
+But, if you wound a baboon while trying to shoot them, don't run forward

-run forward to see what you got.
+to see what you got.
 The troop will always flee from gunfire.
-But,
+But, the big buck

-the big buck leaders will almost always come back to carry off their wounded or
+leaders will almost always come back to carry off their wounded or dead.
+If you

-dead.
-If you are standing over the dead baboon you shot when those big bucks
+are standing over the dead baboon you shot when those big bucks return, you could

-at the leaders returning for their dead.
-If a troop is particularly troublesome
+returning for their dead.
+If a troop is particularly troublesome to farmers,

-to farmers, this is highly merciful to the farmers.
-If the troop leaders
+this is highly merciful to the farmers.
+If the troop leaders are all killed,

-are all killed, the troop will break up in confusion, and their attacks on gardens
+the troop will break up in confusion, and their attacks on gardens will then be

 How